 - 1. EMO Press any of the Emergency OFF (EMO) buttons. - 2.
 All systems will immediately shut down, except for furnace computer and monitor.

-2.4.3 Furnace Control System Shut Down

-For immediate shut down of the furnace:
+2.4.3 Furnace Control System Shut Down For immediate shut down of the furnace:

-- 1. Press FURNACE POWER OFF button on Control Console. - 2.
+- 1. Shut down furnace computer. - 2.
+Press FURNACE POWER OFF button on Control Console. - 3.
 All systems will immediately shut down, except for furnace computer and monitor.

-2.4.4 Cool Down

-To place the furnace in "standby" mode for quick restart (to load and run new recipe):

-- 1. Using PC mouse, click the COOL DOWN button on the PROCESS screen to remove power from the heating elements.
+2.4.4 Cool Down To place the furnace in "standby" mode for quick restart (to load and run new recipe): - 1.
+Using PC mouse, click the COOL DOWN button on the PROCESS screen to remove power from the heating elements.
 The heating elements turn off immediately.
 You will hear the K1 lamp power contactor release with a click.
 The furnace control system will continue to run the belt, cabinet cooling fans, product cooling fans, and keep process gas flowing during COOL DOWN. - 2.
 When all zones are below 100°C, COOL DOWN is complete.
 The furnace may be left in this condition with belt running and process gas flowing indefinitely.
 You may manually turn off the process gas flow at this point without causing harm to the furnace, although you must remember to turn it back on prior to restarting the furnace. - 3.
 To restart the furnace (after loading a new recipe or to run the current recipe again), click the WARM UP button on the Process screen, referring to item 5) in the Furnace Operation (Process Screen) section 2.3.

-2.4.5 Shut Down Considerations

-The furnace should be shut down when more than an hour or two will elapse between production runs.
+2.4.5 Shut Down Considerations The furnace should be shut down when more than an hour or two will elapse between production runs.
 A shutdown conserves energy and prolongs the life of the furnace and elements.
 Follow the steps in sections 2.4.6 for short duration shutdowns.
 The furnace computer is often left running if the furnace is to be down for less than 2-3 days.
 Leaving the computer on for longer period will not harm the system.

-2.4.6 Auto Shut Down

-Auto Shut Down allows an operator to initiate the shutdown sequence and not have to be present when the furnace completes COOL DOWN to complete the sequence.
+However, always shut down the furnace computer using the Windows operating system first before the OFF button on the console is pressed.
+2-12 ProControl Owner's Manual 2.4.6 Auto Shut Down Auto Shut Down allows an operator to initiate the shutdown sequence and not have to be present when the furnace completes COOL DOWN to complete the sequence.
 After Auto Shut Down is complete, the furnace computer remains running, although the rest of the furnace is shut down completely and must be restarted to resume operation (see section 2.4.10).
 To initiate the Auto Shut Down sequence while in PROCESS START or WARM UP mode on the PROCESS screen follow steps 1 and 2.
-If all furnace zones are below 100°C, go to step 2:

-AUTO SHUT-DOWN STEPS:
+If all furnace zones are below 100°C, go to step 2: AUTO SHUT-DOWN STEPS: